Unveiling m-Sharpness Through the Structure of Stochastic Gradient Noise: Experiments

 For large-scale experiments, we train a ResNet-50 on ImageNet-1K \citep{deng2009imagenet} for 90 epochs with an initial learning rate of 0.05.
 For both SAM and RW-SAM, we use the same \(\rho = 0.05\).
 For the additional hyperparameter \(\lambda\) in RW-SAM, we set \(\lambda = 0.25\).
 All other hyperparameters remain the same as those used on CIFAR-10/100.

-We repeated three independent experiments and reported the mean and standard deviation of the test accuracy in Tables~\ref{tab:combined-performance} and Tables~\ref{tab:imagenet}.
-We observe that Reweighted-SAM consistently outperforms the baselines across various models, as well as on both small and large datasets.
+We repeated three independent experiments and reported the mean and standard deviation of the test accuracy in Table~\ref{tab:combined-performance} and Table~\ref{tab:imagenet}.
+We observe that RW-SAM consistently outperforms the baselines across various models, as well as on both small and large datasets.

-\textbf{Analysis of Computational Overhead.} Reweighted-SAM requires an additional forward pass to estimate per-sample gradient norms, leading to approximately 1/6 more training overhead compared to vanilla SAM, as a forward pass typically takes about half the time of a backward pass \citep{kaplan2022notes}.
+\textbf{Analysis of Computational Overhead.} RW-SAM requires an additional forward pass to estimate per-sample gradient norms, leading to approximately 1/6 more training overhead compared to vanilla SAM, as a forward pass typically takes about half the time of a backward pass \citep{kaplan2022notes}.
 For a report of the additional wall‐clock time overhead, please see Table~\ref{time} in Appendix~\ref{app:section exp}.
-However, Reweighted-SAM matches the performance of m-SAM at \(m=64\) without incurring its nearly two-fold training overhead (See Table~\ref{tab:combined-observations} in Appendix~\ref{app:section exp}).
-This highlights the efficiency of Reweighted-SAM in balancing computational cost and performance.
+However, RW-SAM matches the performance of m-SAM at \(m=64\) without incurring its nearly two-fold training overhead (See Table~\ref{tab:combined-observations} in Appendix~\ref{app:section exp}).
+This highlights the efficiency of RW-SAM in balancing computational cost and performance.